-Transfer and carry forward of funds- Colleges
+Transfer and carry forward of funds

-Colleges can transfer money between funds.
+Colleges can use their Student Support funds across FE Bursary, FE Discretionary and FE/HE Childcare as they see fit.
 They are encouraged to do so to enable them to effectively meet the needs of their students and their community.
 When using childcare funds to meet shortfalls in bursary funds, this must meet the conditions of the bursary policy in full.